ansible/ansible-container/docs/rst/configure_openshift.rst

 Allow insecure registry access
 ``````````````````````````````

-In order to use the private registry that comes installed, you will need Docker to allow access to the insecure registry address
+In order to use the private registry that comes installed, Docker must be updated to allow insecure access to the IP address
-displayed when you ran the ``oc cluster up`` command, as pictured above.
+ranged displayed when you ran the ``oc cluster up`` command, as pictured above as well as the new hostname *local.openshift*

-Additionally, you will need to allow access to the host name on which the registry will be exposed.
-The host name will be your
-local IP address followed by *.xip.io*.
-For example, if your IP address is 192.168.30.14, the host name will be *192.168.30.14.xip.io*.

-To obtain your IP address on Mac OSX run ``ifconfig en0`` in a terminal window, and look for the *inet* address.
-On linux hosts, use
-the command ``ip addr show eth0``.
+you added earlier to */etc/hosts*.

-Once you're ready to add the insecure registries, follow the instructions for the version of Docker you're using.
+Once you're ready to add the insecure registries, follow the instructions for the version of Docker you have installed:

 + `Docker Engine <https://docs.docker.com/registry/insecure/>`_
 + `Docker Machine <https://docs.docker.com/machine/reference/create/#/specifying-configuration-options-for-the-created-docker-engine>`_